Flag of the Netherlands: Description

 In this definition, the colours are defined using CIE-1931 colour space and Standard illuminant C at a 45° angle.

 The flag of the Netherlands is similar to that of Luxembourg, but it has a smaller width and it uses slightly darker shades of red and blue.
 The similarity of the two flags has given rise to a national debate to change the flag of Luxembourg, initiated by Michel Wolter in 2006.

 Symbolism

 According to heraldic traditions, red symbolizes bravery, strength, valor, and hardiness, white symbolizes peace and honesty, and blue symbolizes vigilance, truth, loyalty, perseverance, and justice.

-Another theory as to why the Dutch flag has these colours is because some researchers claim that they used to be a symbol of society: red symbolizes the people, white the church and blue the nobility.
+Another theory is that the colors used to be a symbol of society: red symbolizes the people, white the church and blue the nobility.